jenschr/LectureFeather/README.md

 This board will make it really easy for my students to extend the base functionality using FeatherWings and Stemma sensors from Adafruit.
 I highly recommend Adafruit products and they do fantastic work for the hardware commmunity.

 ## Usage
-To use the board, set the Arduino IDE, PlatformIO or another IDE to use the board named "Adafruit ESP32-S2 Feather".
+To use the board, set the Arduino IDE, PlatformIO or another IDE to use the board named "Adafruit ESP32-S3 Feather".
 This will ensure proper operation so that defines such as LED_BUILTIN and auto-programming will work.
 Refer to the original [Adafruit Guide](https://learn.adafruit.com/adafruit-esp32-s2-feather) for details.

 As in the Adafruit design, special features are on these pins:
 * I2C is on IO03 and IO04.
 Initiate I2C using wire.begin(3,4);
 * Separate power supply for I2C devices are on IO07.
 Set this low before going into low power mode.
 * LED_BUILTIN is on IO13

-Here are some differences from the Adafruit design:
+Here are some differences from the Adafruit development board:

 * Light/lux sensor (LTR-329) on I2C address 0x29
 * Temperature/moisture sensor (SHT31) on I2C address 0x44